kraft242/da231x/evaluate/README.md

 ### Virtual Environment

-You can use the same virtual environment as before.
+You can use the same virtual environment as when training the models.

 Make sure you have activated the environment before installing the packages, i.e run: `$ source ../.venv/bin/activate`.